Jackson College for Women: Student organizations and activities

 Jackson College had its own student government, as well as its own clubs and other organizations.

 The college had a Phi Beta Kappa program.

 Student groups at Jackson included an a cappella singing group, the Jackson Jills, founded in the early 1960s and Tufts' oldest female group.
 The group has appeared at campus events in the decades since.

 The Tufts undergraduate yearbook, called the Jumbo, began the 1960s with separate sections for Tufts College and Jackson College seniors.
-However, by 1968, the seniors were merged together.
+However, by 1968, the seniors were merged.

 A Women's Center opened in 1972, initially located in the basement in Miller Hall.

 Jackson women also participated in many of Tuft's overall traditions, such as placing coins in Jumbo's trunk for luck.

 Jackson College was more central to campus life than some other women-dominated professional schools under the Tufts University umbrella, such as the Boston School of Occupational Therapy.

 Under the acting deanship of Betty M. Bone circa 1967, there were attempts to increase the visibility of Jackson College.
 Accomplished Jackson alumnae from various occupations held career seminars at the college.
 Jackson College fielded a team that competed on the College Bowl television show.
 And an honor called the Jackson College Award of Distinction was created in 1968, meant to represent women that the students would most care to follow the example of in some way.
 Jackson students voted on the choice.
 The first award went to the playwright Lillian Hellman; the other nominees included the economist Barbara Ward, the novelist Barbara Tuchman, and the writer and politician Claire Booth Luce.
 The second award was given in 1970, and the recipient was the civil rights figure Coretta Scott King.